The Recognition of Simple-Triangle Graphs and of Linear-Interval Orders is Polynomial: Introduction

-There has been a long line of research in order to establish the complexity of recognizing partial orders of $\mathcal{P}$-dimension at most $2$ (e.g.~where $\mathcal{P}$ is linear orders~\cite{Spinrad03} or interval orders~\cite{MaSpinrad94}), as well as graphs with $\mathcal{G}$-cover number at most $2$ (e.g.~where $\mathcal{G}$ is threshold graphs~\cite {MaSpinrad94,RaschleSimon95,IbarakiPeled81} or chain graphs~\cite {MaSpinrad94}).
-In particular, since permutation (resp.~trapezoid) graphs are the incomparability graphs of partial orders with dimension (resp.~interval dimension) at most $2$~\cite{Dagan88,Spinrad03}, permutation and trapezoid graphs can be recognized efficiently by the corresponding partial order algorithms~\cite{MaSpinrad94,Spinrad03}.
+There is a natural correspondence between graphs and partial orders.
+For a partial order ${P=(U,R)}$, the \emph{comparability} (resp.~\emph{ incomparability}) \emph{graph} $G(P)$ of~$P$ has elements of $U$ as vertices and an edge between every pair of comparable (resp.~incomparable) elements.
+A graph $G$ is a \emph{(co)comparability graph} if $G$ is the (in)comparability graph of a partial order $P$.
+There has been a long line of research in order to establish the complexity of recognizing partial orders of $\mathcal{P}$-dimension at most~$2$ (e.g.~where $\mathcal{P}$ is linear orders~\cite{Spinrad03} or interval orders~\cite{MaSpinrad94}).
+In particular, since permutation (resp.~trapezoid) graphs are the incomparability graphs of partial orders with dimension (resp.~interval dimension) at~most~$2$~\cite{Dagan88,Spinrad03}, permutation and trapezoid graphs can be recognized efficiently by the corresponding partial order algorithms~\cite{MaSpinrad94,Spinrad03}.

-In contrast, not much is known so far for the recognition of partial orders $ P$ that are the intersection of orders from different classes $\mathcal{P} _{1}$ and $\mathcal{P}_{2}$, or for graphs $G$ that are the union of two graphs from different classes $\mathcal{G}_{1}$ and $\mathcal{G}_{2}$.
-One of the most fundamental and longstanding open problems in this area is the recognition of \emph{linear-interval orders} $P$, i.e.~of partial orders $P=P_{1}\cap P_{2}$, where $P_{1}$ is a linear order and $P_{2}$ is an interval order.
-In~terms of graphs, this problem is equivalent to the recognition of simple-triangle (i.e.~PI) graphs, since~PI~graphs are the incomparability graphs of linear-interval orders; this problem remains open since their introduction in 1987~\cite{CorKam87} (cf.~\cite {Spinrad03,Brandstaedt99}).
+In contrast, not much is known so far for the recognition of partial orders $ P$ that are the intersection of orders from different classes $\mathcal{P} _{1}$ and $\mathcal{P}_{2}$.
+One of the longstanding open problems in this area is the recognition of \emph{linear-interval orders} $P$, i.e.~of partial orders $P=P_{1}\cap P_{2}$, where $P_{1}$ is a linear order and $P_{2}$ is an interval order.
+In~terms of graphs, this problem is equivalent to the recognition of simple-triangle (i.e.~PI) graphs, since~PI~graphs are the incomparability graphs of linear-interval orders; this problem is well known and remains open since the introduction of PI graphs in 1987~\cite{CorKam87} (cf.~for instance the books~\cite{Spinrad03,Brandstaedt99}).